 IS ST. PETERSBURG SAFE?

-Safety is always my number one travel concern and boy, do the Russians take their security seriously, and rightly so.
+Security checks entering the country were extensive.
 Crossing the border from Estonia took an hour and a half with everyone ordered to leave the bus with their entire belongings for visa, customs and security check whilst the bus was thoroughly examined by army-clad officials and a sniffer dog.

 Places with large gatherings such as the Mariinsky and the railway stations have airport-like scanners for both bags and people at entrances.
-Security personnel are widely visible with St. Petersburg standing as one of the safest places I’ve visited.
+Security personnel are widely visible in these places as well.
+I felt as safe as I would in any large European city.

 GETTING AROUND ST. PETERSBURG

 St. Petersburg is one of Europe’s largest cities and will not be easily walked.
-Thankfully, there’s a clean, efficient, architecturally stunning, safe metro system with tickets costing 35 rubles (approx. €0.50) at the time of visit.
+There’s a clean, efficient, architecturally stunning, safe metro system with tickets costing 35 rubles (approx. €0.50) at the time of visit.

-One could write a comedy sketch based on my first experience of purchasing a metro ticket but at once I figured out the token system post-hilarity/awkwardness I grew fond of it as a method of travel.
-Lesson: A sense of humour will come in handy.
-For non-metro travel knowledge of the Cyrillic alphabet is essential.
+One could write a comedy sketch based on my first experience of purchasing a metro ticket.
+But at once I figured out the token system, it was the best way to travel around St. Petersburg.
+For non-metro travel, knowledge of the Cyrillic alphabet is essential.

 ST. PETERSBURG HISTORY